arielnetworks/cl-pattern/README.markdown

 Second case, if the `car` of the cons is `&optional`, the pattern is called a optional variable pattern, which can be matched with any value as same as usual variable patterns, but it can be not matched.
-If not matched, we say the pattern is unbound, meaning some undefined value will bound to the pattern.
-See "Match Parameters" for details.
-Here is an example:
+If not matched, we say the pattern is unbound, meaning an undefined value (`nil` will bound to the pattern.

     (match '(1)
       ((1 &optional x) x))